Textiles of Oaxaca: Construction

 Oaxacan fibers may be hand spun from cotton or locally cultivated silk.
 Traditional dye sources include Purpura pansa among the Huave, Chontal, and Mixtec people.
 The Chontal and Mazatec also utilize cochineal to attain bright red tones.

-According to Alejandro de Ávila B., founding director of the Ethnobotanical Garden in Oaxaca, the region's biological diversity yields Mexico's greatest variety of fibers and dyes, and "the technical sophistication of Oaxaca's textiles is unparalelled in the country."
+According to Alejandro de Ávila B., founding director of the Ethnobotanical Garden in Oaxaca, the region's biological diversity yields Mexico's greatest variety of fibers and dyes, and "the technical sophistication of Oaxaca's textiles is unparalleled in the country."

 Traditional clothing items among the peoples of Oaxaca include the huipil, a women's blouse constructed from several panels; the ceñidor, a type of sash among the Mazatec; and the paño, a Chinantec head covering.
 Handcrafted Oaxacan textiles employ plainweave, brocade patterns, gauze weave.

 Much can be said about the technology being used to create these textiles based on the final product when they are complete.
 In ancient Mexico, waist looms were used to craft the garments.
-These specific tools would not allow the specific garment being weave to exceed an arm’s length in width.
-Though this meant that the specific garment being weaved was relatively narrow, the waist loomed allowed for the edges and borders of these pieces to be very neat and straight without needing an additional correction process afterward.
+These specific tools would not allow the specific garment being woven to exceed an arm's length in width.
+Though this meant that the specific garment being woven was relatively narrow, the waist loomed allowed for the edges and borders of these pieces to be very neat and straight without needing an additional correction process afterward.
 The construction of these textiles varies significantly from each other.
 Many of the fabrics and garments created are created using natural resources such as the leaves of plants, cotton etc. A lot of fibers can be made from the leaves of plants which is a good because these resources are natural and abundant.
 This also aids in the dyeing process.
 Many of the bright colors attributed to the traditional dress can be attained by the use of natural dyes that culminate to create a vivid spectrum of indigenous dress.